buptLinfy/ZSE-SBIR/README.md

 ![Fig.1](./images/overview.png)

 ## Datasets
-Please download SBIR datasets from the official websites and unzip each dataset to the corresponding directory in `./datasets`.
+Please download SBIR datasets(sketches and photos) from the official websites or Google Drive and `tar -zxvf dataset` to the corresponding directory in `./datasets`.
 We provide train and test splits for different datasets.

 ### Sketchy
-Please go to the [Sketchy official website](https://sketchy.eye.gatech.edu/) to download the _Sketches and Photos_ datasets.
+Please go to the [Sketchy official website](https://sketchy.eye.gatech.edu/), or download the dataset from [Google Drive]().

 ### TU-Berlin
-Please go to the [TU-Berlin official website](http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/) to download the _Sketches and Photos_ datasets.
+Please go to the [TU-Berlin official website](http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/), or download the dataset from [Google Drive]().

 ### QuickDraw
-Please go to the [QuickDraw official website](https://github.com/googlecreativelab/quickdraw-dataset) to download the datasets.
-The original data format is vector, please convert it to `.png` or `.jpg` before use it.
+Please go to the [QuickDraw official website](https://github.com/googlecreativelab/quickdraw-dataset), or download the dataset from [Google Drive]().

 ## Installation
 The requirements of this repo can be found in `requirements.txt`.